bumbleshoot/auto-heal/README.md

 13. Repeat the above steps for every script you need to uninstall.

 ## Setup Instructions
+You need to use a desktop computer for this.
+It will not work on a phone or tablet!
 Make sure you read the [Before Installing](#before-installing) section above, and follow the instructions there if applicable!
 1. Click [here](https://script.google.com/home/projects/1vJtM9OZy6zdSnrLTaHuE216WNwBcHwZYDQ5hUpthr151zMFeVwHGsVZH/edit) to go to the Auto Heal script.
 If you're not already signed into your Google account, you will be asked to sign in.
 2. In the main menu on the left, click on "Overview" (looks like a lowercase letter i inside a circle).
 3. Click the "Make a copy" button (looks like two pages of paper).